 When Dorothy first meets the Mayor of the Munchkin City, his large watch reads 5:00.
 When the Wicked Witch leaves, it reads 7:15, even though the scene is only a few minutes long and happens in "real time".

-After Dorothy is given the Lollipop from the Lollipop Guild and taken over to Glenda before the witch appears, she stands in front of Glenda, the Munchkins scream before the smoke appears.
-At one point when the witch of the west starts talking to Dorothy you see Dorothy holding the flowers and Lollipop, shortly afterwards you don't see flowers or Lollipop, then you see the Flowers but no Lollipop.
+After Dorothy is given the lollipop from the Lollipop Guild and taken over to Glinda before the witch appears, she stands in front of Glinda, the Munchkins scream before the smoke appears.
+At one point when the Wicked Witch of the West starts talking to Dorothy you see Dorothy holding the flowers and lollipop, shortly afterwards you don't see flowers or lollipop, then you see the flowers but no lollipop.
 You also see Dorothy's hair change from long and semi-straight to short and curly on the end.

 After the witch throws her fireball from atop the cottage, the Tin Man extinguishes the flames on the ground, and the witch disappears in a cloud of smoke.
 The shot of Dorothy, Tin Man and Scarecrow is flopped (and soft on focus), and the screen direction they are looking is wrong.
 This was done to match the positions of the Tin Man and the Scarecrow in their next full unflipped shot.